nikitowsky/next-advanced-apollo-starter/README.md

 ---

-Pretty much everything you need to know you can find in [Next.js documentation](https://nextjs.org/docs).
+Pretty much everything you need to know about project structure, SSR, etc., you can find in the [official Next.js documentation](https://nextjs.org/docs).

 ## Docker